Aetheric logo

 -h --help Show this help message and exit.

--v --verbose Verbose mode
+-v --verbose Verbose mode - recommended when first trying the program

 -x --halfduplex Half-duplex ("loop").
 Stops echoing of typed input.